Broadcast Studio Sound

 How the Size of Your Studio Space Makes a Difference in Your Acoustic Values

 It’s critical to choose the right studio space when it comes to quality sound.
 With any room, you can expect to have your sound reverberate and bounce around the space.
 As more sound accumulates, it will clash and blur the sound signals.
 Larger broadcast studios will deliver a less compressed environment.
 Low ceilings and parallel sets of walls are frowned upon due to standing sound wave potential that will distort your broadcast signal.
-And regardless of your room size, to proper studio soundproofing, be sure to introduce a set of acoustic panels to your perimeter wall or ceiling surfaces to effectively capture and convert the background noise from your space.
+And regardless of your room size, for proper studio soundproofing, be sure to introduce a set of acoustic panels to your perimeter wall or ceiling surfaces to effectively capture and convert the background noise from your space.
 See our Room Analysis tool to submit your room dimensions.

 How to Retrofit Sound Panels Into Your Existing Broadcast Studio